Federico-Tremolada/enthesis-fem-model/README.md

 ## Overview

-The tendon-to-bone interface (enthesis) is a complex biological structure characterized by a gradual transition of mechanical properties from soft tendon to stiff bone.
+The tendon-to-bone interface (enthesis) is a biologically optimized structure characterized by a gradual transition in mechanical properties from soft tendon to stiff bone.

-This project investigates how different material distributions affect stress concentration at the interface using Finite Element Modeling (FEM).
+This project investigates how different material transition laws influence stress distribution across the interface using Finite Element Modeling (FEM).

-The objective is to evaluate whether functionally graded materials (FGMs) reduce stress peaks compared to sharp interfaces and to identify the most effective transition law.
+The main objective is to evaluate whether functionally graded materials (FGMs) can reduce stress concentrations compared to sharp interfaces, and to identify the most mechanically effective transition law.

 ---

 ## Problem Statement

-In many engineered systems, abrupt changes in material properties lead to stress concentrations and potential failure.
+In engineering systems, abrupt changes in material properties often lead to stress concentrations and potential failure.

-In contrast, biological systems often adopt gradual transitions to mitigate these effects.
+Biological systems, on the other hand, frequently adopt graded transitions to mitigate these effects.

-The enthesis is a prime example of this strategy.
+The enthesis represents a paradigmatic example of this strategy.

 This project aims to:

-* model the tendon–bone interface
+* model the tendon–bone interface using FEM
-* introduce different material gradients
+* implement different material gradient laws
 * analyze stress distribution along the interface
-* identify the most effective material transition law
+* identify the most effective transition strategy

 ---

 ## Model Description

-A simplified 2D FEM model is used:
+A simplified 2D FEM model is adopted to isolate the effect of material grading.

 * Tendon region → low stiffness
 * Bone region → high stiffness
-* Interface (enthesis) → graded material properties
+* Enthesis → graded transition

 The following configurations are implemented: